 I attended a clothing swap last week, which provided a quick, fun, satisfying way to close the cycle.

-Relative to my history, I’m not currently in a place where I need to sort through excessive possessions.
+Relative to my history, I’m not currently in a place where I need to sort through excessive wardrobes and clothes.
 We’re doing alright in keeping things on the simple side around here—again, relatively speaking.
 Plus, I don’t have much extra time or energy to spend on a big project.

-When my friends Johanna and Jessica invited me to their clothing swap, I thought I probably wouldn’t attend, since I didn’t have much to bring.
+When my friends Johanna and Jessica invited me to their clothing swap party, I thought I probably wouldn’t attend since I didn’t have much to bring and swap.

 Reader, I was wrong.

 What to Choose for a Clothing Swap

-On the day of the gathering, I thought of a couple items that I could contribute to the clothing swap.
-New slippers that didn’t really fit well, and a vest that’d been hanging in the front closet for a long time.
+On the day of the gathering, I thought of a couple of items that I could contribute to the clothing swap.
+New shoes that didn’t really fit well, and a vest that’d been hanging in the front closet for a long time.
 I like it.
 I just haven’t been wearing it.

 If a friend of mine—or friend of a friend—could use either of those, that seemed worth an outing and an excuse to have a glass of wine.
 So I popped those two items into a paper grocery bag and put it ready to go by the front door.

 By the end of the day, I was ready to go with not one but three full bags of clothes and accessories.

 Whatever that says about me, I don’t know.
 Having a specific event and specific people in mind who might be able to use my no-longer-fulfilling-their-potential clothes jolted my motivation into high gear.